bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-You can look at the HTML file in the “Elements” tab of the Dev Tools.
+You can look at the HTML file in the "Elements" tab of the Dev Tools.

 Look for where the script tags are being loaded.